royburner/algolib/README.md

 # algolib
 personal lib in rust

-to begin with some very simple alogrithm taken from coursera Algorithms, Part I course
+to begin with some very simple algorithm taken from coursera Algorithms, Part I course